craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/Prime Timeline.md

 title: The Fall
 content:

 As [[Tetrimoc]] falls, Alaturmen is formed.
-People flock to this new plane and bear others here.
+Beings flock to this new plane and bear others here.

 date: 013AF
 title: [[Arthur Simonson]] raises his sword
 content:

 A young half-hobgoblin first begins to adventure and gain strength.
+He meets with a young brass dragon; [[Kakurak]].
+Together, they begin the first grand campaign of Alaturmen.

 date: 017AF
 title: Bandits rule the [[Great Northern Forests]]
 content:

-The young people of Alaturmen quickly find violence against one another to be a profitable venture. [[Bandit Lords]] come to rule city-states in the northern half of [[Central Alaturmen]]
+The young people of Alaturmen quickly find violence against one another to be a profitable venture. [[Bandit Lords]] come to rule city-states in the northern half of [[Central Alaturmen]].
+Some of their members travel south too, never forgoing an opportunity to expand their influence.

 date: 023AF
 title: The [[Great Fires]] begin.